US to seek automated braking requirement for heavy trucks - WTMJ

 The moves by the administration of President Joe Biden run counter to the agency’s stance under President Donald Trump.
 NHTSA had resisted regulation of automated-vehicle systems, saying it didn’t want to stand in the way of potential life-saving developments.
 Instead it relied on voluntary safety plans from manufacturers.

 NHTSA had proposed a regulation on automatic emergency braking in 2015 before Trump took office, but it languished in the regulatory process.
-The agency says it has been studying use of the electronic systems.
+The agency says it has been studying use of the electronic systems, and it plans to publish a proposed rule in the Federal Register in April of next year.
+When a regulation is published, it opens the door to public comment.

+“We are glad to see NHTSA finally take the next step in making large trucks safer by mandating AEB,” said Jason Levine, director of the Center for Auto Safety, which was among the groups that petitioned for the requirement in 2015.
+“Unfortunately, at this rate, it will still be years until the technology that could help stop the 5,000 truck crash deaths on our roads is required,” he said in an email.

 In 2016 the agency brokered a deal with 20 automakers representing 99% of U.S. new passenger vehicle sales to voluntarily make automatic emergency braking standard on all models by Sept.
 1, 2022.